c2d7fa/thinktool/README.md

 - Azure CLI
 - PostgreSQL

-## Development
+### Development

-If you don't want to install this on your development machine, there is a `Dockerfile` descirbing a Debian system with most of those dependencies installed available in the `tools/dev/` directory.
+If you don't want to install these dependencies on your development machine, there is a `Dockerfile` descirbing a Debian system with most of those dependencies installed available in the `tools/dev/` directory.
 Use a separate Docker container for PostgreSQL.
 For example:

     $ docker build tools/dev -t thinktool-dev
     $ docker run -e POSTGRES_PASSWORD=password -v postgres-data:/var/lib/postgresql/data -d postgres
     $ docker run -ti -v $(pwd):/work thinktool-dev

-## Static Resources
+### Static Resources

 Set the following environment variables: